SGNL-ai/adapter-template/README.md

 The request restrictions for each entity.
 For example,

 - **Page size limits.** For paginated APIs, this is the maximum number of results that can be returned in a single request.
 - **Filters.** Responses can be filtered to return a subset of objects or fields.
-These are features of the SoR API which can be leveraged by an adapter server, if needed.
+These are features of the SoR API which can be leveraged by an adapter, if needed.
 - **Results Ordered.** Are the results of the response ordered by some field?
 If so, take note of the field.
 Ordered results provides an optimization, but is not required.

 **WARNING:**

 Do not assume the results are ordered unless the API explicitly states that they are.
 An incorrect assumption will cause data to be synced into SGNL incorrectly.

-A gRPC request to an adapter server contains the above information.
-An adapter server uses this information to construct an appropriate request to the SoR.
+A gRPC request to an adapter contains the above information.
+An adapter uses this information to construct an appropriate request to the SoR.

 ### 3. Understanding this Template

-A simplified flow chart of an incoming gRPC request to an adapter server is shown below:
+A simplified flow chart of an incoming gRPC request to an adapter is shown below:

 ![Adapter Flow](docs/assets/adapter_flow.png)

-1. A gRPC request which follows the [adapter Protobuf schema](https://github.com/SGNL-ai/adapter-framework/blob/f2cafb0d963b54c350350967906ce59776d720a1/api/adapter/v1/adapter.proto) is sent by the ingestion service to the adapter server.
+1. A gRPC request which follows the [adapter Protobuf schema](https://github.com/SGNL-ai/adapter-framework/blob/f2cafb0d963b54c350350967906ce59776d720a1/api/adapter/v1/adapter.proto) is sent by the ingestion service to the adapter.
 For testing, you can use Postman to send a gRPC request instead.
 An example request can be found in the [Local Testing](#4-local-testing) section.

 2. The gRPC request is validated by `config.go` and `validation.go` and sent to `adapter.go`.